 We took a detour to Skaros Rock as part of our Fira to Oia hike (which was one of the reasons it took us 9 hours!), but I’d recommend allocating a separate day to do it if you’re not looking to tire yourself out.

 The truth is…

 Being built on a cliff means Santorini is incredibly steep on the caldera side, so make sure you pack your comfy shoes because you’ll almost definitely find yourself having to climb up numerous winding steps to get to and from the villages and ports.

 Alternatively, you could also pay some locals to take you up the steep trails on one of their donkeys.
-While I’m no donkey-welfare expert, I couldn’t help but feel bad for these poor animals left standing in hot sun all day, tasked with ferrying full grown adults up and down rocky paths all day.
+While I’m no donkey-welfare expert, I couldn’t help but feel bad for these poor animals left standing in the hot sun all day, tasked with ferrying full-grown adults up and down rocky paths all day.

 Hike a volcano

 If all the hiking around the island hasn’t tired you out, then you can also do a half-day trip to the nearby caldera.
 Although lying dormant, Santorini is still an active volcano, meaning a visit is extra special thanks to the low-risk danger element (very low, at that).
 Black lava rocks of all sizes pile high from the moment you step off the boat to when you reach its peak, where you’ll get to feel some of the volcano’s power for yourself by placing your hand over a small exposed crater!